 The streets are so narrow that the locals can use hand wagon or donkey.
 The Medina is very authentic, and shops sell exclusively to the demands of the locals, and you won’t find the cheap trinkets like in the touristic Marrakech.

 Built by Moulay Ismail, Heri es-Souani is a monumental building, once the city’s Royal stables and granaries.
 Heri es-Souani was built to accommodate up to 12.000 horses and also to preserve the immense grain reserve.

 Partially restored, both buildings were destroyed quite heavily in the earthquake in 1755.
 Next to the stables, there is the vast Sahrij Swani Basin, fed by several canals and built to provide water for the many horses.

 It is a huge ancient prison that stretches deep down below the streets of Meknes.
 Habs Qara was sadly home to up to 60,000 prisoners, mostly slaves and Christian prisoners of war.

-It is said that these prisoners were used by Moulay Ismail as labor for the construction of large works.
-If you have time, don’t miss to visit this impressive building walking through its damp corridor, cells, narrow ceiling and staircases reliving the terrible living conditions of the prisoners with your imagination.
+It is said that Moulay Ismail used these prisoners as labour for the construction of great works.
+If you have time, don’t miss to visit this impressive building walking through its damp corridor, cells, small ceiling and staircases reliving the terrible living conditions of the prisoners with your imagination.